-Finely colored map of Cyprus, Syria, the Holy Land and contiguous regions, from an early edition of Munster's Cosmographia.
+Detailed map of Cyprus, Syria, the Holy Land and contiguous regions, from and early edition of Munster's Cosmographia.

 Munster's Cosmographia was one of the most influential geographical works of the 16th Century and had a profound impact on the European perception of the modern world during the 2nd half of the 16th Century.

 Sebastian Münster (1488-1552) was a cosmographer and professor of Hebrew who taught at Tübingen, Heidelberg, and Basel.
 He settled in the latter in 1529 and died there, of plague, in 1552.
 Münster made himself the center of a large network of scholars from whom he obtained geographic descriptions, maps, and directions.

 As a young man, Münster joined the Franciscan order, in which he became a priest.
 He then studied geography at Tübingen, graduating in 1518.
 He moved to Basel, where he published a Hebrew grammar, one of the first books in Hebrew published in Germany.
 In 1521 Münster moved again, to Heidelberg, where he continued to publish Hebrew texts and the first German-produced books in Aramaic.
 After converting to Protestantism in 1529, he took over the chair of Hebrew at Basel, where he published his main Hebrew work, a two-volume Old Testament with a Latin translation.

 Münster published his first known map, a map of Germany, in 1525.
 Three years later, he released a treatise on sundials.
 In 1540, he published Geographia universalis vetus et nova, an updated edition of Ptolemy’s Geographia.
 In addition to the Ptolemaic maps, Münster added 21 modern maps.
 One of Münster’s innovations was to include one map for each continent, a concept that would influence Ortelius and other early atlas makers.
 The Geographia was reprinted in 1542, 1545, and 1552.